DESIGN PRINCIPLES AND PHILOSOPHY

 – Louis Henry Sullivan

 Building Designers often develop their design principles and philosophies based on their experiential knowledge and priorities when it comes to designing a structure.
-These philosophies go on to define the style of an era and become essential milestones in the development of Architecture.
+These philosophies go on to define the style of an era and become essential milestones in the development of residential design.

-Our design principles and philosophy incorporates not only the years of professional expertise but also an essential part of the designer’s personality.
-It is the core motivation, the base for every successful project in understanding how we will effectively solve a design problem better than the current solutions.
+Our design principles and philosophy incorporate not only years of professional expertise but also an essential part of the designer’s personality.
+It is the core motivation, the base for every successful project in understanding how we will effectively solve a design problem better than current solutions.

-Celebrated architect Louis Henry Sullivan’s famous axiom, “form follows function,” became the touchstone for many architects.
+Celebrated designer Louis Henry Sullivan’s famous axiom, “form follows function,” became the touchstone for many in the building design field.
 This means that the purpose of a building should be the starting point for its design.
-This principle is highly regarded and adopted in each and every design.
-The more considered approach to home design takes into account all of these details and more in order to create a home design with the perfect blend of functionality and aesthetic appeal.
+This principle is highly regarded and adopted in every design.
+The more considered approach to home design takes into account all of these details and more in order to create a home with the perfect blend of functionality and aesthetic appeal.

-At the outset of any well-executed project is the crafting of the projects vision.
+At the outset of any well-executed project is the crafting of the project’s vision.
 Without a collaborative vision between a homeowner and the building designer, the dreams and aspirations of a project erode.
 A great design philosophy is woven directly into the project vision.
 The design philosophy defines how every aspect of a project is approached – from motivations, investment goals, regulations, to opportunities, and great aesthetics.
-The size of a project isn’t always irrelevant, because good design principles and philosophy is applied and executed to any project.
-Now, that’s not to say that all design philosophies are created equal because the truth is, that they aren’t and we need to be adaptive to each individual project
+The size of a project isn’t always irrelevant, because good design principles and philosophy can be applied and executed to any project.
+Now, that’s not to say that all design philosophies are created equal, because the truth is, that they aren’t, and we need to be adaptive to each individual project.

 WE DESIGN